 organizing a daytime neighborhood block party involving a one-block

-Neighborhoods (WIN) online thirty
+Neighborhoods (WIN) application online thirty

 (30) days prior to the actual date of the block party.
 WIN will

 assist neighborhood block party organizers with the procedures how